Crespo-Otero-group/fromage/README.md

 ## 1 Installation

-1. Make sure that you have all the required dependencies:
+1. Make sure that you have the following installed:

   - Python 2.7 and above (Python 3 recommended)
-  - numpy
-  - scipy
   - swig
   - [Modified version of Ewald](https://github.com/Crespo-Otero-group/Ewald) (only necessary for Ewald embedding calculations)